Get a free kitchen remodel estimate and itemized, line-item quote

 However, IKEA's installation service only covers cabinet assembly and mounting.
 A complete IKEA kitchen remodel also requires demolition, plumbing, electrical work, countertop fabrication, backsplash installation, and flooring — all coordinated separately.
 This is why working with an experienced IKEA kitchen installer who handles the full project can save both time and money compared to coordinating multiple contractors yourself.

 Kitchen remodel costs per square foot vary widely based on scope and finish level.
 Budget remodels typically run $100–$250 per square foot, mid-range projects fall between $200–$450, and high-end renovations can reach $400–$800 or more.
 These figures include all labor and materials.
 Smaller kitchens often have a higher per-square-foot cost because fixed expenses like plumbing, electrical, and demolition are spread over fewer square feet.
-Our calculator computes your per-square-foot cost automatically based on your specific selections and location.
+Our estimator calculates your per-square-foot cost automatically based on your specific selections and location.